Pavement (York): Layout and architecture

-At the western end of the street, Parliament Street runs to the north and Piccadilly to the south, while to the west it splits into High Ousegate and Coppergate.
-Between those last two streets lies the church of All Saints, Pavement.
-Several historic buildings lie on the southern side of the street.
-Sir Thomas Herbert's House, at number 12, is the sole survivor of the large merchants' houses which once lined the street, but the 4, 6, and 10 Pavement, the Golden Fleece pub, 18, 20 and 22 Pavement, 24 Pavement, 26 and 28 Pavement, and 30 Pavement, are all listed buildings.
+At the western end of the street, Parliament Street runs to the north and Piccadilly to the south, while to the west it divides into High Ousegate and Coppergate.
+Between those last two streets stands the church of All Saints.
+Several historic buildings lie on the southern side of Pavement.
+No. 6, built in the early 18th century; the mid-19th-century No. 8; No. 10, from around 1870; the early-17th-century Sir Thomas Herbert's House at Nos.
+12–14 is the sole survivor of the large merchants' houses which once lined the street; the Golden Fleece pub at No. 16, rebuilt about 1840; Nos.
+18–22, built in 1893 and formerly the Pavement Vaults pub; No. 24, a house and shop from around 1800; the 18th-century Nos.
+26 and 28; and No. 30, built about 1796 and co-listed with Nos.
+55–56 Fossgate.

-At the eastern end of the street, Stonebow continues to the east, Fossgate runs south, and Whip-Ma-Whop-Ma-Gate runs north.
-The only historic building surviving on the north side is the parish room of St Crux Church, with the modern Marks and Spencer store dominating.
+At the eastern end of the street, Stonebow continues east, Fossgate runs south, and Whip-Ma-Whop-Ma-Gate runs north.
+The only historic building surviving on the north side is the parish room of St Crux Church, while the modern Marks and Spencer store dominates the remainder.

 The Shambles lead north off Pavement, while the small Lady Peckett's Yard leads off its southern side.